lgoodridge/django-uniauth/README.md

 ## Commands

-UniAuth provides the following managment commands:
+Uniauth provides the following managment commands:

- - `add_institution <name> <cas_server_url>` Adds an `Institution` with the provided name and CAS server URL to the database.
+ - `add_institution <name> <cas_server_url>`: Adds an `Institution` with the provided name and CAS server URL to the database.
- - `remove_institution <slug>` Removes the `Institution` with the provided slug from the database.
+ - `remove_institution <slug>`: Removes the `Institution` with the provided slug from the database.
 This action removes any `InstitutionAccounts` for that instiutiton in the process.
- - `migrate_cas <slug>` Migrates a project originally using CAS for authentication to using UniAuth.
+ - `migrate_cas <slug>`: Migrates a project originally using CAS for authentication to using Uniauth.
 See the [User Migration](https://github.com/lgoodridge/django-uniauth#user-migration) section for more information.
- - `migrate_custom` Migrates a project originally using custom User authentication to using UniAuth.
+ - `migrate_custom`: Migrates a project originally using custom User authentication to using Uniauth.
 See the [User Migration](https://github.com/lgoodridge/django-uniauth#user-migration) section for more information.

 ## Views